 “Yes, your grace.”

 Lightsong sighed.
 “You really need to pay attention to the opportunities I’m giving you, Scoot.
-The proper response to my comment would have been ‘Oh, I am?
-I couldn’t tell that, you idiot.’
-Try harder next time.
+The proper, sarcastic response to my comment would have been ‘I’m your priest?
+Really?
+I couldn’t tell that, you idiot.’”

+“I apologize, your grace.”

+“Just try harder next time.
 Anyway, you know theology and the like, correct?”

 “I’ve studied quite a bit, your grace.”

-“Well the, what is the point--religiously--of having Gods that can only heal one person, the die?
+“Well the, what is the point--religiously--of having Gods that can only heal one person, then die?
 It seems a little counter-productive to me.
 Easy way to depopulate your pantheon.”

 Llarimar, leaned forward, staring out over the city.
 “It’s complicated, your grace.
 Returned aren’t just Gods--they’re men who died, but who decided to come back and offer blessings and knowledge.
-After all, only one who has themselves died can have anything useful to say about the other side.
+After all, only one who has died can have anything useful to say about the other side.”

+“True, I guess.”

-“Returned however. . .they’re not meant to stay.
+“The thing is, your grace, Returned aren’t meant to stay.
 We extend their lives, letting them bless us as is their intention in returning.
-But, they’re really only supposed to stay as long as it takes them to do the things they need to.”
+But, they’re really only supposed to remain alive as long as it takes them to do the things they need to.”

 “Need to?”
 Lightsong said.
 “Seems a bit nebulous to me.”

+Llarimar shrugged.
 “Returned have. . .goals.
 Objectives.
-They knew them before they decided to come back, but the process of jumping across the Iridescent Wave back to life leaves the memory fragmented.
-Stay long enough, and you’ll remember what it was you can to accomplish.
+You knew of your goals before you decided to come back, but the process of jumping across the Iridescent Wave back to life leaves the memory fragmented.
+Stay long enough, and you’ll remember what it was you came to accomplish.
 The petitions. . .they’re a way of giving opportunities to help you remember.”

 “So, I’ve come back to save one person’s life?”
 Lightsong said, frowning, but feeling a little embarrassed.
 In five years, he’d spent relatively little time studying the theology that surrounded him.
 But, well, that was the sort of thing priests were for.

 “Not necessarily, your grace,” Llarimar said.
 “You could have come back to save one person, but that seems unlikely.
 More likely, there is information about the future or about the afterlife that you felt you needed to share.
+And, remember, it was the heroic way in which you died that gave you the power to return in the first place.
+It might related to that, somehow.

-And, once you feel that you’ve shared it, you can use the opportunity provided by the Petitions to find someone who deserves your Breath when you decide to continue your journey across the Iridescent Wave.”
+“Anyway, once you feel that you’ve shared what you need to share, you can use the Petitions to find someone who deserves your Breath.
+Then, you can continue your journey across the Iridescent Wave.”

 Lightsong didn’t respond immediately.
-“And, if I don’t believe?” he finally asked.
+“And, if I don’t believe?”

 “In what, your grace?”

 “In any of it,” Lightsong said.
-“That Returned are gods, that these visions are anything more than random imaginings of my brain, that I had any purpose or plan in Returning?”
+“That Returned are gods, that these visions are anything more than random imaginings of my brain.
+What if I don’t believe that I had any purpose or plan in Returning?”

 “Then maybe that’s what you came back to discover,” Llarimar said.

 Lightsong paused.
-“So. . .on the other side, where I obviously believed in the other side, I realized that if I Returned I wouldn’t believe in the other side, so I came back with the express purpose of discovering faith in the other side, which I only lost because I Returned in the first place?”
+“So. . .wait.
+You’re saying that on the other side--where I obviously believed in the other side--I realized that if I Returned I wouldn’t believe in the other side, so I came back with the express purpose of discovering faith in the other side, which I only lost because I Returned in the first place?”

 Llarimar paused.
 Then, he smiled.
 “Breaks down a little bit in the face of logic, doesn’t it?”

-“Yeah, a little bit,” Lightsong said, smiling.
-He turned, eyes falling on the God King’s palace, standing like a monument above the other palaces.
+“Yeah, a little bit,” Lightsong said, smiling back.
+He turned, eyes falling on the God King’s palace, standing like a monument above the other structures in the Court.

 “What do you think of her?”
 Lightsong asked.